schoetbi/TTrack/README.md

 - To group by project: ``ttrack report 11-1-2011 --project``

 Both options can be combined to get a report of the time you spent on each project starting from 1st of November till now grouped by day.

+## Ideas behind TTrack

+At the same time I wanted to keep track of both the time I spent on each project and also the time I spent on each task within this project.

+The tasks are entered in the form  ``<project>/<task>``

+After all the work I like to have two kinds of report in a time period e.g. a month.

+1. A report where I can see the time I spent on each project
+2. A report for the time on each task

+Both report types have the option to aggregate the work daily.

 ## Installation